 The pre-clinical student is given an introduction to the basics of Orthopaedic Surgical Science including basic surgical skills, principles and opportunities for career development.

 The course is a preceptorship with role-model orthopaedic surgeons to provide personalized instruction, teaching, and mentoring through experience in the operating room, clinic office, conferences, rounds and professional association.
-Subspecialties include Foot and Ankle Surgery, Total Joint Surgery, Sports Medicine, Shoulder/Elbow, and Spine/Electrodiagnostics.
+Subspecialties include Foot and Ankle Surgery, Total Joint Surgery, Sports Medicine, and Shoulder/Elbow.
 This elective is split into 5 subspecialties.
 You will spend 11 days on each rotation.
 The pre-clinical student is given an introduction to the basics of Orthopaedic Surgical Science including basic surgical skills, principles and opportunities for career development.

-Faculty: Dr. Ramon Rodriguez, Dr. Fernando Sanchez, Dr. Wade Van Sice, Dr. Michael O'Brien, and Dr. Jacques Whitecloud
+Faculty: Dr. Wendell Heard, Ramon Rodriguez, Dr. Fernando Sanchez, and Dr. Michael O'Brien

 Grading Policy: Pass/Fail.
 Evaluation will be based upon participation by students through oral communication with the faculty complimented by brief oral examination.